The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/12-putting-it-all-together.md

   try {
     const bookmarkId = Number(req.params.bookmark_id);

-    // Look up the bookmark first so we can check ownership const existing = await bookmarkModel.find(bookmarkId);
+    const existing = await bookmarkModel.find(bookmarkId);
     if (!existing) return res.status(404).send({ message: 'Bookmark not found' });

-    // Ownership check — the bookmark's user_id must match the session userId if (existing.user_id !== req.session.userId) {
+    if (existing.user_id !== req.session.userId) {
       return res.status(403).send({ message: 'You can only update your own bookmarks.' });
     }